Dlloydev/Toggle/README.md

 In: 00000000 Out: 01000000
 ```

 Looking at the columns (bit data) top to bottom, it can be seen that the debounced `Out` data lags by only 2 samples (rows).
-It also can be seen that the port debouncer can tolerate a very noisy signal with up to 2 consecutive 1's or 0's that are anomalous or spurious in the `In` data.
+It also can be seen that the input debouncer can tolerate a very noisy signal with up to 2 consecutive 1's or 0's that are anomalous or spurious in the `In` data.

 #### Other functions: